Brother of OSU whistleblower said Rep. Jim Jordan asked for support amid allegations he turned a blind eye to sex abuse

-The brother of Ohio State University whistleblower Mike DiSabato told state lawmakers in a public hearing Tuesday that Rep. Jim Jordan personally pleaded with him to intercede after DiSabato publicly accused the Republican congressman of turning a blind eye to the sexual abuse of male wrestlers by team doctor Richard Strauss.
+The brother of Ohio State University whistleblower Mike DiSabato told state lawmakers at a public hearing Tuesday that U.S. Rep. Jim Jordan personally pleaded with him to intercede after DiSabato publicly accused Jordan of turning a blind eye to the sexual abuse of male wrestlers by team doctor Richard Strauss.

-Adam DiSabato, who was a champion wrestler at OSU, told members of the Ohio House Civil Justice Committee that Jordan was in tears when he called on July 4, 2018, a day after NBC News broke the story, according to a video of the committee hearing that was published on the Ohio public broadcasting website.
+Adam DiSabato, who was a champion wrestler at OSU, told members of the state House Civil Justice Committee that Jordan was in tears when he called on July 4, 2018, a day after NBC News broke the story, according to a video of the committee hearing published on the Ohio public broadcasting website.

-“Jim Jordan called me crying, crying, groveling, on the Fourth of July…begging me to go against my brother, begging me, crying for half an hour,” Adam DiSabato said at the hearing.
-“That’s the kind of cover-ups that’s going on here.”
+"Jim Jordan called me crying, crying, groveling, on the Fourth of July ... begging me to go against my brother, begging me, crying for half an hour," Adam DiSabato said at the hearing.
+"That's the kind of cover-up that's going on here."

 Jordan, he said, called him repeatedly that week.
 "I had to have my lawyer call him to tell him to stop calling me," he said.

-Mike DiSabato backed his brother, who testified at the hearing, which was held to discuss a proposed bill that would create a window that would enable Strauss victims to sue Ohio State.
+Mike DiSabato backed his brother, whose testimony came at a hearing to discuss a proposed bill that would create a window to enable Strauss victims to sue Ohio State.

-Adam DiSabato, who had previously said little publicly about the scandal that made his brother a household name in Columbus, Ohio, and roiled the state’s most famous university, told the committee he also asked a former teammate named George Pardos to tell Jordan to stop calling him.
+Adam DiSabato, who had previously said little publicly about the scandal that made his brother a household name in Columbus and roiled the state's most famous university, told the committee that he also asked a former teammate named George Pardos to tell Jordan to stop calling him.

 "Call Jim Jordan and tell him to quit calling me or I'm going to beat his ass," Adam DiSabato said he told Pardos.
 "That's what I said."

-“Jimmy wasn’t burning up his phone to get hold of him,” said Pardos.
-“But Adam is a victim and Ohio State has been very dismissive of the victims and there is a lot of frustration.”
+"Jimmy wasn't burning up his phone to get hold of him," Pardos said.
+"But Adam is a victim, and Ohio State has been very dismissive of the victims, and there is a lot of frustration."

 Pardos added that he and Jordan "did not have a good relationship" when he wrestled at Ohio State.

-Nevertheless, Pardos is one of several former OSU wrestlers who have spoken out in support of Jordan, who has maintained that he did not even hear locker room talk about what Strauss allegedly did to hundreds of athletes at Ohio State.
+Nevertheless, Pardos is one of several former OSU wrestlers who have spoken out in support of Jordan, who has maintained that he did not even hear locker room talk about what Strauss was alleged to have done to hundreds of athletes.

 Asked about Jordan's repeated insistence that he was not aware that Strauss was a sexual predator, Adam DiSabato said, "He's throwing us under the bus."